miklevin/MikeLev.in/_posts/2024-11-10-i-know-kung-fu-show-me.md

 The article feels like it's about to culminate in practical examples and code snippets, building on the philosophical ideas you’ve established about discretion, muscle memory, and focus.
 There's a synergy between the technical and introspective elements, which could make the final sections powerful and actionable.

+Did somebody say actionable?
+Hey, AI; download this.
+Now you know BQL.
+And as Morpheus says&#151;Show me.

 ---

+## Kung Fu Downloaded / Showing You

+I could have probably written this on my own, but the value prop would have been out of whack.
+In fact, it probably was for this too, but now that I have the instant-BQL-expert machine, I can do it over and over, and the value proposition improves over time as it keeps paying back.
+A lot of what I discuss so far comes off as abstract.
+But it results in exact working code.
+That's the Kung Fu from the AI of which I speak.

 Exact code-example, it is!
+The goal?
+Find the best examples from amongst my clients for link-graph visualization.
+Our crawls are big, run frequently and have lots of profiles.
+The challenge is to find the right ones and the best ones to use as input for this process.

-The gotcha here was API rate-limiting quotas and the occasional org that had tons of projects and each project requires its own nested sub-query to get the count of analyses.
-This is a nested subquery situation, something familiar to the SQL-heads out there.
+A nuance here was API rate-limiting quotas and the occasional org that had tons of projects and each project requires its own nested sub-query to get the count of analyses.
+This is a nested subquery situation, something familiar to SQL people.
+Nested subqueries are best avoided, but sometimes you have to do them.
+And when the subquery has an API-call, you got to limit them.

 There's probably more efficient ways to do this, but I have no back-end access to these tables.
 I have to work through the API and I see no path to an efficient aggregate query.
 And so, brute-force it is!

 ```python
 import requests